Hullbridge Memories and History

 At the very first meeting I was extremely nervous not knowing what to do, when to do it and just as important how to do it.
 Sam Pound was the first Chairman.
 At the first meeting there was a significant amount of business that had been carried over from the Hockley Parish Council Meeting the previous month.
 One of the matters carried over was causing a hold up when I had a light bulb moment and was able to clearly see the resolution, so feeling nervous and following procedure I stuck my hand up and waited to be acknowledge by the chair.
 Now sitting in front of me the time was the same Mr Turnball who I had come to know whilst delivering milk and who also was out with me canvassing before the election and who said to me Ken, I am glad to see you are standing, we need local people.
 Well as I was making my speech to fellow council members and the public about my idea Mr Turnball ignored procedure and jumped up interrupted me and said "I concur with, sorry son I don't know your name" which I found most odd and I thought he is trying to put me down, so I never forgave him for that, and over the years I did get my own back on him.
 The attendances at the beginning were very large.
 Villagers had campaigned for so long for independence so they wanted to ensure the Council was a success and did what they, the villagers needed, sewage, road repairs, water supplies, buses, footpaths etc., When the new school was built we held our meetings in a classroom of the newly built school and started getting such a large public participation that we had to move out and go into the school hall.

-the Residents Association who held the majority(13 councilors formed the committee).
+was also the Residents Association who held the majority(13 councilors

 It was not unusual to have a husband and wife on the council, Sam Pound was on it as a Resident and his wife Jean was on it as a Conservative, Ted Whittaker was a Labour councilor yet his wife Enid worked hard for the Conservatives, but I can not recall hearing about major arguments taking place between them.
 Ted I remember used to have a large ornate container, similar to a Russian Samovar, which would contain about two large bottles of his favourite tipple, Vodka.
 This was situated next to his chair and he would repeatedly open the tap to fill his shot glass with Vodka.
 It was a beautiful thing, but could he drink Vodka.